How Much Exposure from 5G Towers is Radiated over Children, Teenagers, Schools and Hospitals?: Tools and Scenarios

-More in depth, $\alpha^{\text{5G}}_p$ captures the statistical reduction factors that are introduced by the smart antenna management features of 5G over mid-band and mm-Wave.
-More concretely, Tab.~\ref{tab:stat_reduction} reports the reduction factors over the two scenarios and the different level of 5G adoptions.
-The numerical values are taken from \citeA{iec62669appendix}, by assuming that Spinaceto is representative for a sparse area while Ponte-Parione for a dense one.
-In addition, the early/medium/maturity levels of 5G adoption correspond to 5\%/50\%/95\% utilization level of \citeA{iec62669appendix}, respectively.
+More concretely, $\alpha^{\text{5G}}_p$ captures the statistical power reduction factors that are introduced by the smart antenna management features of 5G over mid-band and mm-Wave.
+To this aim, Tab.~\ref{tab:stat_reduction} reports the reduction factors over the two scenarios and the different level of 5G adoptions.
+The numerical values are taken from \cite{iec62669appendix}, by assuming that Spinaceto is representative for a sparse area while Ponte-Parione for a dense one.
+In addition, the early/medium/maturity levels of 5G adoption correspond to 5\%/50\%/95\% utilization level of \cite{iec62669appendix}, respectively.
 By observing the values in Tab.~\ref{tab:stat_reduction}, two considerations emerge.
-First, strong reduction factors are applied even in the maturity case.
-Second, the reduction factors are lower (i.e., stronger) in Spinaceto than in Ponte-Parione, due to the lower and less uniform building density that characterizes the former with respect to the latter.
+First, strong power reduction factors are applied even in the maturity case.
+Second, the power reduction factors are lower (i.e., stronger) in Ponte-Parione than in Spinaceto, due to the higher and more uniform building density that characterizes the former with respect to the latter.

-For the sake of clarity, Tab.~\ref{tab:example_two_operators} reports the sector information for a roof-top tower in Spinaceto.
-In this case, the tower hosts two operators, each of them managing three sectors.
-For each sector, the radio configuration in Tab.~\ref{tab:example_sector_roof_top} is implemented.
-Tab.~\ref{tab:example_two_operators} details also the altitude of the electrical center for teach panel type.
-The altitude of the each panel is retrieved in this way: \textit{i}) the roof-altitude is retrieved from OpenStreetMap database, \textit{ii}) based on the number of operators and number of sectors, a roof-top installation is defined (based on e.g., Fig.~\ref{fig:raw_land_roof_top_examples}), \textit{iii}) the altitude in \textit{i}) is summed to the height of the each panel in the installation.

-Eventually, Tab.~\ref{tab:mobile_net_metrics} reports some relevant tower metrics over Spinaceto and Ponte-Parione.
+Finally, Tab.~\ref{tab:mobile_net_metrics} reports the relevant tower metrics over Spinaceto and Ponte-Parione.
 More in depth, all four national operators manage towers in both scenarios.
 However, the number of towers in Ponte-Parione is larger than in Spinaceto.
 Focusing on the tower type, Ponte-Parione includes only roof-top installations, while Spinaceto hosts also some raw-lands.
-Obviously, the total number of both pre-5G and pre-5G sources is clearly higher in Ponte-Parione than in Spinaceto.
-However, we point out that the number of pre-5G sources is always higher than the 5G ones, due to the larger number of frequency bands managed by the formers (800, 900, 1800, 2100, 2600~MHz) with respect to the latters (700, 3600, 26000~MHz).
+In addition the table details the number of radiating sources in each scenario, which is computed by counting all antennas for each panel, each sector, each operator and each tower.
+Obviously, the total number sources is clearly higher in Ponte-Parione than in Spinaceto.
+However, we point out that the number of pre-5G sources is always higher than the 5G ones, due to the larger number of frequency bands managed by pre-5G with respect to 5G.